Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 > [!primary]
 >
-> This use case is less common, but can be used when your backends need to be directly accessible via the Internet (for example, for third-party services) while passing through a Load Balancer.
+> This setup is less common, but can be used when your backends must remain directly accessible from the Internet (for example for third-party integrations), while still benefiting from a Load Balancer in front
 >

 ![Public to Public Load balancer architecture](images/pub-to-pub.png){.thumbnail}